-- 29. A faculty from the Chancellor will be required for the following memorials or features: - a.
-Memorials in the form of an open book or a standing cross (other than a wooden cross permitted by paragraph 17).
+- 28. If these conditions are not met, then permission can only be granted by making an application to the Chancellor.
+Permission granted by the Chancellor is known as a "faculty".
+There is a fee payable on the application for a faculty.
+Faculty application forms may be obtained from the Registry Office (whose contact details are given below).
+There is no guarantee that a faculty will be granted for a memorial which falls outside the scope of these Regulations.
+Individually designed memorials which fall outside the scope of these Regulations, but which will contribute to and enhance the appearance of the churchyard, are not to be discouraged. - 29.
+The following memorials or features may be permitted by the Chancellor, however a faculty will be required: - a.
+Memorials in the form of an open book or a standing cross (other than a wooden cross permitted by paragraph 12).
 The reasons for seeking a memorial in one of these forms should be set out in the application; - b.
-Inscriptions in languages other than English, Latin or Greek. - 30.
+Small (not more than 10cm (4") by 10cm (4")) well carved and uncoloured engravings depicting some item of particular relevance to the deceased; - c.
+Inscriptions in languages other than English or Latin. - 30.
 The following memorials or features will generally be considered unsuitable and unacceptable in the churchyards of the diocese.
 They will therefore only be permitted by the Chancellor in exceptional circumstances: - a.
-Memorials in highly polished, brightly coloured, black or white materials, including black, blue, red, green or white granites and all polished granites; any marble, synthetic stone, terracotta, metal, glass or plastic; - b.
-Memorials in the shape of a heart or any other object (other than an upright headstone, a horizontal slab, a cross or a book, as above);
+Memorials in highly polished, brightly coloured, black or white materials, including black, blue, red, green or white granites and all polished granites; any marble, synthetic stone, terracotta, metal or plastic; - b.
+Memorials in the shape of a heart or any other object (other than an upright headstone, a horizontal slab, a cross or a book, as above); - c.

-- c.
 Memorials with kerbed surrounds, railings, chains, chippings or glass shades; - d.
-Cursive script; leaded lettering; trademarks or advertisements; - e.
-Large (more than 10cm (4") by 10cm (4")) carved, but uncoloured motifs or images, and coloured or painted motifs or images of any size; - f.
-Images of the deceased, whether photographs, etched photographs, ceramic portraits or cameos; - g.
-Stone, concrete, metal, plaster, glass or plastic objects, e.g. model people, animals or toys; - h.
+Cursive script; leaded lettering; trademarks or advertisements - e.
+Images of the deceased, whether photographs, etched photographs, ceramic portraits or cameos; - f.
+Large carved or painted motifs or images;

+- g.
+Stone, concrete, metal, plaster or plastic objects, e.g. model people, animals or toys; - h.
 Freestanding containers e.g. vases or birdbaths - i.
 Moving items such as windmills or windchimes; - j.
 Lighting, including solar lights or candles; - k.
 QR or other machine-readable codes.